 There was a phase in my daughter’s young life when she adored frogs.
 Her room was embellished with these amphibians.
-If you could just imagine: frog figurines on shelves, frog posters on the wall, frog on T-shirts, calendar, her school notebooks, a mug, bed sheets, pajamas and one frog pillow with buggy eyes sticking out.
+If you could just imagine: frog figurines on shelves, frog posters on the wall, frogs on T-shirts, a calendar, her school notebooks, a mug, bed sheets, pajamas, and one frog pillow with buggy eyes sticking out.

-I inherited that pillow and I’m still holding on to it even though my daughter, a free range young adult, is long out of the house.
-It evokes so many memories and it might be just the last proof that once my only purpose and definition in life was being a mom.
-In honor of that, and for sentimental reasons of course, I made these sweet and soft frog bread rolls.
-My inspiration came from here.
+I inherited that pillow, and I’m still holding on to it even though my daughter, a free-range young adult, is long out of the house.
+It evokes so many memories, and it might be just the last proof that once my only purpose and definition in life was being a mom.
+In honor of that, and for sentimental reasons, of course, I made these sweet and soft frog bread rolls.

 Makes 4 frog rolls

 2 cups All-Purpose Flour (or any kind you prefer)

 ½ package instant dry Yeast (about half a tablespoon)